s-herrera/grammar-rules-extraction/README.md

 ## Acknowledgments

-Thanks to Sylvain and Bruno
+Thanks to Sylvain, Bruno and Guy.